 Access to images by individuals

-The Act gives any individual the right to request access to CCTV images which contain their personal data.
+The Regulation gives any individual the right to request access to CCTV images which contain their personal data.

 A written response will be made to the individual, giving the decision (and if the request has been refused, giving reasons) within 31 days of receipt of the request.